Wolf, Shapiro in Montgomery County vow to protect abortion access in state - NewsBreak

 NORRISTOWN, PA — Travel restrictions will be in place next week on Markley Street (U.S. 202 South) and at the northbound end of the Dannehower Bridge in Norristown, Montgomery County, on Thursday, August 4, from 9:00 AM to 3:00 PM for activities related to setting a new traffic pattern at the intersection with Main Street, the Pennsylvania Department of Transportation (PennDOT) announced.

+PARKESBURG, Pa. — Western Chester County first responders gathered last week to discuss the impending emergency crisis stemming from Tower Health's recent decision to suspend advanced life support from the region with the closure of Medic 93, effective Sept.
+1. "This is a crisis," Chief Brian Gathercole of the...

-Number of PA counties at high COVID community level jumps to 13.
-See latest CDC map
+13 Pennsylvania counties at high COVID community level on latest CDC map

+(WTAJ) — In its latest county map released on Thursday, the U.S. Centers for Disease Control and Prevention (CDC) has 13 Pennsylvania counties scored as high COVID-19 community level areas.
+After just four counties were scored high last week, nine were added in the latest map, including Clearfield, Huntingdon, Mifflin, Fulton and Franklin counties.
+The […]

 PA Senate Republicans: The Recession Is Proof We Can’t Afford a Democrat Majority